 The researchers searched the PubMed database for the 137 countries in the World bank LMIC grouping.

 The search yielded 12,695 studies (between 2010 and 2019).
 There were 520 unique studies included (1,100 sampled populations from 49 countries comprising more than 1 million individuals).

 Pooled mean blood lead concentrations in children ranged from 1·66 μg/dL in Ethiopia to 9·30 μg/dL in Palestine; in adults the range went from 0·39 μg/dL in Sudan to 11·36 μg/dL in Pakistan.

 Historical causes of exposure

 The report noted the greatest historical source of lead exposure was the use of tetraethyl lead as an anti-knocking agent in petrol, which resulted in the dispersion of at least nine million tonnes of lead into the environment.

 The global phase-out of leaded petrol began in the US during 1975, and was progressively adopted by high-income countries (HICs) in the 1980s and 1990s.

 As a result, the average level of lead in the blood for people aged 1–74 years in the US decreased by 78%, from 12·8 μg/dL to 2·8 μg/dL; similar decreases were noted in other HICs such as Sweden and Germany between 1976 and 1991.

 Phase-outs were slow to be adopted in LMICs, but by the end of 2005 nearly all had eliminated use of leaded petrol in automobiles.

-Image: Pooled mean background blood lead levels in children in 34 low-income and middle-income countries with available data
+Image: Figure: Pooled mean background blood lead levels in children in 34 low-income and middle-income countries with available data